patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/units-and-symbols.md

 - Data bandwidth
 - Currency

-When providing quantitative values in your UI, default to the International System of Units (SI units), so that your units of measure can be understood by global users.
+When providing quantitative values in your UI, use the International System of Units (SI units), so that your units of measure can be understood by global users.
 Use the following base units and symbols to describe different quantities:
 - Length: meter (m)
 - Mass: kilogram (kg)
 - Electric current: ampere (A)